RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/sheet-metal-guidelines.md

 - **Avoiding Tabs and Slots**: For thicker structural components, avoid tabs and slots due to the risk of crack propagation.
 - **Bend Relaxation**: Bends should be made slightly over the desired angle to account for elastic versus plastic deformation.
 - **Welding Parallel Sheets**: Use butt welds sparingly due to difficulty in welding and the need for grinding.

-## Material Selection
-- **44W**: A standard material with 44000 psi yield strength, ideal for most applications.
-- **Thin Materials**: For sheet metals thinner than 3/16 inch, use 1010-1020 A36 material.

 ## Structural Integrity
 - **Buckling**: Sheet metal assemblies are weaker when they can buckle like a parallelogram.